sychonet/gitrelease/README.md

 3. In note field type `Token for synrelease`.
 4. Select `repo` scope for the token.
 5. Click `Generate token` button at the bottom of form.
-6. Copy the token shown on your screen on form submission and paste it in [configuration file](config.yaml) of this project.
+6. Copy the token shown on your screen on form submission and use it while configuring this project.

 **NOTE : You can revoke the token anytime you want.**